 - Carefully read, abide by and reference the St. Philip's Parent-Student Handbook. - Attend the required, mandatory three (3) meetings: Parent School Association (PSA), Parent University, or Pastry with the Principal.
 If I cannot attend, I will send an email to notify the school and send a representative on my behalf. - Attend and participate in school activities throughout the year.
-These activities include, but are not limited to: Meet the Teacher event, Chapel, North Texas Giving Day, Saint of the Week, Curriculum Night, mandatory Parent-Teacher Report Card Conference, Parent School Association meetings, Parent University, Pastry with the Principal, and other events reported on the school calendar or other communication source. - Keep abreast of all school activities by reading the various school-home communication sources made available to me as outlined in the Communication and School to Home Communication sections, to also include accurate emails from faculty/staff, and checking my child's backpack/folder/planner daily for important classroom communication, and student academic materials.

-- Provide conditions conducive to learning.
+These activities include, but are not limited to: Meet the Teacher event, Chapel, North Texas Giving Day, Saint of the Week, Curriculum Night, mandatory Parent-Teacher Report Card Conference, Parent School Association meetings, Parent University, Pastry with the Principal, and other events reported on the school calendar or other communication source. - Keep abreast of all school activities by reading the various school-home communication sources made available to me to also include accurate emails from faculty/staff, and checking my child's backpack/folder/planner daily for important classroom communication, and student academic materials. - Provide conditions conducive to learning.
 Those conditions include regular, on time, and full day attendance.
 Encouraging your child to put a high priority on education and working with your child on a daily basis to make the most of the educational opportunities the school provides.
-Arranging your child's doctor appointments after school hours. - Discussing directly with your child's teacher and key lead teachers any concerns you may have about your child's academic progress and social, emotional and behavioral concerns. - Supervise the child's daily grooming to adhere to the dress code policy, which includes wearing the official school uniform to all off-campus functions.
-(Please see Uniform Dress Code section). - Read classroom rules and standards with your child so that there is no question regarding scholastic and behavioral expectations. - Maintain in RenWeb.com accurate residence, telephone, email address, parents' employment, emergency contacts, and pick up contacts, and any circumstances that affect the welfare and the safety of the child. - Adhere to the school's Parent Responsibility Agreement & Harmony/Communication Policy. - Maintain accurate family and student information in the school's communication system, Renweb.
+Arranging your child's doctor appointments after school hours.

+- Discussing directly with your child's teacher and key lead teachers any concerns you may have about your child's academic progress and social, emotional and behavioral concerns. - Supervise the child's daily grooming to adhere to the dress code policy, which includes wearing the official school uniform to all off-campus functions.
+(Please see Uniform Dress Code section). - Read classroom rules and standards with your child so that there is no question regarding scholastic and behavioral expectations. - Maintain in FACTS/RenWeb accurate residence, telephone, email address, parents' employment, emergency contacts, and pick up contacts, and any circumstances that affect the welfare and the safety of the child. - Adhere to the school's Parent Responsibility Agreement & Harmony/Communication Policy.